 Inside, the “Galerie des Enfants” (Kids Gallery) and the “Atelier des Enfants” (Kids Studio) offer child-friendly spaces where kids age 2 and up can engage with the art in a fun and educational way.

 Located just outside Paris, EuroDisney is a treat for all ages.
 The distance from the city centre is short enough to allow a day trip here but if you have time and budget for this, try stay the night.
 Commuting will eat significantly into your day and you may miss out on the many evening activities and shows taking place in the park and onsite hotels.

 Beautiful Jardin du Luxembourg lies in Paris city centre and it’s a charming place to take a break from city sightseeing.
 The gardens have lovely playgrounds, a puppet theatre with regular shows (at the time of writing, Wednesday, Saturday and Sunday at 2 pm), a small pond and even pony rides for young kids!

 Montmartre is the quintessential Parisian neighbourhood.
 It graces ‘la boutte’, the hill overlooking Paris and it is a lovely area to explore with kids.
+Take yourselves on a self-guide walking tour of Montmarte.
 Start by visiting Le Sacre Coeur, then allow yourself to get lost in the small streets behind it, filled with street performers and colourful art shops.
 Next head down to the vintage carousel, a guaranteed treat for young kids and vintage loving adults.

 La Villette is a large park located to the North of Paris with a plethora of activities for kids of all ages.
 It is organised in several areas and hosts museums, concert halls, live performance stages, and theatres, as well as playgrounds for children.